roytrust/programming/methodology.md

 * __Favor composition over inheritance__.
 HAS-A can be better than IS-A.
   Flexibility: encapsulate a family of algorithms. change behavior at runtime.
 * Strive for __loosely coupled designs__ between objects that interact.
+* __Open-Closed__: classes should be open for extension, but closed for modification.

 ## Concepts
 * __algorithm__ always defines a clear set of actions that can achieve some goal, a __pattern__ is a more high-level description of a solution. algorithm is a cooking recipe, a pattern is more like a blueprint.